Oureyelet/Oureyelet/README.md

 and motivation to learn new programming skills every single day.
 I learn c++ from www.learncpp.com.
 Each day I try to spend one hour at least for improve my qualifications/knowledge and hopefully to change my currently job one day.

-- 🔭 I’m currently work as a full-time welder
+- 🔭 I’m currently work as a full-time Team Leader
 - 🌱 I’m currently learning C++